Frequently Asked Questions

 - Using single-use, sterile needles and cartridges

-- Using disposable gloves and protective barriers
+- Using disposable gloves and protective covers

 LGBTQ+ Friendly & Safe Space